ajmorton/advent_of_code/2024-pypy/Thoughts.md

 Started with a simple insertion sort for part 1 and then had to migrate to extent lists for part 2.
 There's a fun little pattern where my loop vars were k,j,i instead of i,j,k as I realised I needed an earlier loop twice.
 Part 2 worked on the first execution which was a nice surprise.

 15ms is the slowest day so far.
 Would like to get that under 10 later on.
 Saved an extra 40% of runtime by removing the redundant -1 block ID from the holes list, so less tuple destructing is a good candidate.

+# Day 10 - Hoof It
+Bad day for reading comprehension.
+Height must **always** increase by 1, not increase by at most 1.
+Surprised that part 2 was so trivial.
+Literally just drop the seen list and count the number of times we hit a 9.
+We should be entering the point where efficient code is required.
+Although the code runs in 15ms unoptimised..
+Eh, c'est la vie.